Studio 39 on 39th Street

 Local Business

-The 2008 recession affected local businesses, but when many were downsizing, the salon experienced growth.
+The 2008 recession affected local business, but when many were downsizing, the salon experienced growth.
 After finding a gallery space in the West Side/Crossroads area, Gemy supervised salon construction for the move off 39th street.
 Within 2 years they outgrew their space again, so she searched for a permanent space the salon would not outgrow.

-Kansas City Salon Flagship.
+Building a Downtown Kansas City Salon

 Our Community

-Travis Kelce & Walk the Walk
+Walk the Walk

-In 2015 Chiefs player Travis Kelce hosted the first Walk the Walk fashion show through his foundation 87 & Running.
-S39 had the honor to be invited as the sponsor salon.
-2022 was the last year for the event, it became the largest charity fashion event in Kansas City.
+In 2015, Kansas City Chiefs player Travis Kelce launched the first Walk the Walk fashion show through his foundation, 87 & Running.
+Studio 39 Salon was honored to be invited as the sponsor salon for the inaugural event.
+Over the years, Walk the Walk grew into the largest NFL endorsed charity fashion, bringing the Kansas City community together through philanthropy to support local youth.